 Allnorth has been providing EPCM (Engineering, Procurement and Contract Management) services to K+S Potash Canada, at Pacific Coast Terminals’ (PCT) facility in Port Moody, BC, since September 2018.
 This facility handles potash mined from the new K+S Bethune mine site in southern Saskatchewan, which is brought to the PCT Port by rail, unloaded and reloaded, before being shipped to international customers across the world.

-The engineering across the majority of scopes is now complete along with 50% of permitting.
-Over the next few months initial construction will focus on improving the noise insulation of the rail unloading building, where the potash is unloaded from the railcars.
-It will also include weather proofing and sealing up where the conveyor galleries meet the transfer towers, to improve product quality and prolong the life of the structure.
-While Allnorth has been managing each scope’s technical challenges, we are also working on an operating facility, of which the primary function is to ship potash internationally.
+Initial construction focused on improving the noise insulation of the rail unloading building, where the potash is unloaded from the railcars.
+It also included weatherproofing and sealing up where the conveyor galleries meet the transfer towers, to improve product quality and prolong the life of the structure.
+In addition to managing each scope’s technical challenges, we also worked on an operating facility, of which the primary function is to ship potash internationally.

 - Structural engineering